Diabetes – Diagnosis, Symptoms and Treatment

 The excessive hunger and appetite are a consequence of the fact that the body is in a state of starvation – even though glucose levels are elevated, the body cannot use it for energy.
 Frequent urination occurs because of excessive spillage of glucose, sodium, and water into the urinary tract.
 This also is the cause of increased thirst and desire to drink.
 As opposed to type 2 diabetes, patients with type 1 diabetes are frequently thin or skinny – type 2 diabetics are generally overweight or obese.

-Patients with diabetic ketoacidosis are typically very ill and often present acutely with:
+Patients with diabetic ketoacidosis, a complication that may develop after several days or weeks, are typically very ill and often present acutely with:

 - Respiratory distress